 Science classes help students gain scientific literacy and develop the skills to pursue advanced science study.
 Additionally, our science program aims to provide students with an understanding of the nature and methods of scientific inquiry.

-Tracking: All students are required to take three years of Laboratory Science (Biology, Chemistry and Physics), and have the option of taking advanced or AP Science offerings in the senior year.
-All mandatory science classes are tracked (9th-11th grade), but all students can choose to take AP Biology or AP Physics in the senior year.
+Tracking: All students are required to take three years of Laboratory Science (Biology, Chemistry and Physics), and have the option of taking advanced or AP Science offerings in their junior and senior year.
+All mandatory science classes are tracked (9th-11th grade), but all students can choose to take AP Biology, AP Chemistry, or AP Physics in their junior year and AP Biology or AP Physics in their senior year.
 Science classes are tracked independently of other disciplines.

 STEAM (Science, Technology, Engineering, Art, & Math)

 In the STEAM program, students explore the cutting-edge fields of computer programming, engineering, and robotics.
 The courses emphasize meaningful, problem-based learning through hands-on exploration in cooperative groups.
 All students take a two-year curriculum in Engineering, Coding, and Robotics in 9th and 10th grades.
 This course is offered in conjunction with the traditional math and science courses, and provides students with a solid foundation in engineering, entrepreneurship, and technology.

 These courses also prepare students for advanced STEAM electives in 11th and 12th grades.